jedahan/pucd2035d/readme.md

 - make bash script with at least 3
 - programming metaphors
 - use ifttt to make a new application
-- Read the first 3 chapets of [Code: The Hidden Language of Computer Hardware and Software](http://www.amazon.com/Code-Language-Computer-Hardware-Software/dp/0735611319)
+- Read the first 3 chapters of [Code: The Hidden Language of Computer Hardware and Software](http://www.amazon.com/Code-Language-Computer-Hardware-Software/dp/0735611319)

 ### Course Outline

-Below is a rough outline of the semester, subject to change.
-It will be updated throughout the semester.
-Feedback

-#### Class `0x00`
+#### `0x00` Hello, Human

 **Assignment** Create a program designed to be executed by a human
 **Motivation** Language design, machine empathy, common elements